giolaq/dyncon/README.md

-AlgoGo
+dynCon
 ======

-Algorithms and data structures implementations in Go
+Algorithms implementations in Go to solve Dynamic Connectivity problem